Customer Experience Analytics - How to Measure and Improve CX.

 For many organizations, the challenge isn’t so much about collecting customer feedback.
 It’s transforming CX data into actionable insights.
 CX and user experience teams are often overwhelmed with data and don’t know how to understand it, use it, or report on it effectively.

-Measuring and improving CX with Thematic
+Measuring and Improving CX with Thematic

 Thematic’s platform can analyze large volumes of unstructured data from direct and indirect sources, including social media, support centers, and CX channels like open-ended survey responses, reviews, interviews, and NPS, and transform them into high-quality, actionable insights with accurate coding and analytics.

 Thematic’s powerful AI with LLMs discovers and quantifies what matters most to your customers.
 The platform extracts recurring themes, performs sentiment analysis within a few hours, analyzes feedback consistently, and automatically alerts you to new themes.
+You spend less time training models or manually coding data and more time using the insights to improve all components of the customer experience.

 💡